Pianonic/PianoNicsMusic/README.md

 ## Usage 🚀
 - **▶️ Playing Music:** Use the `play` command followed by the song name, URL, or file path to queue music.
 - **🎤 AI Voice Music:** Activate the AI voice feature for a unique music playback experience.
+(In developpment)
 - **🔀 Managing the Queue:** Use commands to add, remove, or skip tracks in the queue.

 ## Contributing 🤝